merlinkv/Omega_MSX2/README.md

 # Mainboard PCB

 * 12-05-2024
-   - Added positility to select the connection type of Slots pin 44 (SW3).
+   - Added positility to select the connection type of Slots pin 44 (by SPDT switch SW3).
 They can be connected to GND (normal) or to NMI.
 * 20-04-2024
    - Version updated to 1.2.7 MKV
    - Power lines design has been changed.